rasmusbugge-glitch/git_training/README.md

-# Hello-world
+# world-hello
-This is my first repository.
+This is my secound repository.
 I am looking forward to learning more.